 Floors including sub-floors

 Repair category 1

-Notes Creaking/loose flooring was noted within some apartments.
+Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal joinery and kitchen fittings

-Repair category 2

-Notes General age related wear and tear was evident to kitchen units.
-Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+Internal joinery and kitchen fittings Repair category 2 Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+General wear and tear was noted to kitchen fittings.

 Chimney breasts and fireplaces

 Repair category -

-Notes N/A.
+Notes N/A